void-sign/noesis-extend/README.md

 # Noesis-Extend v1.0.0

-This repository contains the extensions and tools for the Noesis synthetic consciousness system, focusing on quantum computing capabilities and specialized tools.
+This repository contains the extensions and tools for the Noesis synthetic consciousness system, focusing on quantum computing capabilities and specialized tools

 ## Overview